 5. Eliminates Additives and Byproducts Found in Cooked Meat

 When meat is cooked at high temperatures, certain chemical compounds called heterocyclic amines can be created that may have carcinogenic effects.
-Recently published research has pointed to a link between consumption of highly processed meat products and higher risk for cancer.
+Research published in 2021 has pointed to a link between consumption of highly processed meat products and higher risk for cancer.
 The higher the cooking temperature of meat, the greater chance of these byproducts being created.

 Additionally, vegetarian diets eliminate processed meats, which are also considered carcinogenic.
 These include foods like packaged cold cuts, hot dogs, salami and cured meats.
 On the other hand, plant-based proteins offer amino acids (the specific types and amount differs from food to food) in addition to fiber and antioxidants, but without the carcinogenic effects.